Camp Round Meadow

 A list of local caterers is available from the park.

 A grassy area near the outdoor court can be used as an open play area.
 Picnic tables and an outdoor fire circle are located in this general area.
 The gym contains a basketball court with a wooden floor.
 Street shoes, food, and beverages are prohibited in the gym.
 Showers and restrooms are provided.
-The conference room is configured for lectures and audio/video presentations.
+The conference room is configured for lectures and audio/video (AV) presentations, but no AV equipment is supplied.
 Year-round climate control assures the comfort of the audience.

 Park hiking trails and picnic areas are within a short distance of Camp Round Meadow.
 Groups may enhance their experience by hiking nearby interpretive trails, attending scheduled interpretive programs, or by requesting ranger presentations (available with advance written notice).